May 1, 2023

-Also, in the blog there's two links, one to the TSA Notification Card which you can print out and fill out, then the other one is ThermApparel Safety Data Sheet.
-That shows that the cooling packs are non-toxic, non-flammable, there's nothing dangerous with them.
+Also, in the blog there are two links, one to the TSA Notification Card which you can print out and fill out, then the other one is ThermApparel Safety Data Sheet.
+That shows that the cooling packs are non-toxic, and non-flammable, there's nothing dangerous with them.

 I have MS and this sounds great.
 I have a cooling vest but it can become heavy.

 So that's what we did, we invented a vest for people with MS and other neurological disorders or anybody with heat sensitivity like me with my hot flashes.
 You wear it underneath your clothing and nobody knows that you have it on.
-In fact I'm wearing it right now.
+In fact, I'm wearing it right now.
 This is the cooling vest, all cooling packs are in the back.
-There's four of them and it velcros right in front.
+There are four of them and it velcros right in front.
 See?
 It's very slim.
-From the side it's really slim and from the back it's really slim.
+From the side, it's really slim and from the back, it's really slim.
 It weighs less than 2 pounds so it's perfect.
-It's perfect for people with MS, perfect for people with hot flashes, perfect for anybody with heat sensitivity, especially if you want to wear it underneath clothing.
+It's perfect for people with MS, perfect for people with hot flashes, and perfect for anybody with heat sensitivity, especially if you want to wear it underneath clothing.

 There are two different kinds of cooling packs.
 SlimCool lasts about 1-2 hours of cooling time and ExtendedCool lasts about 2-3 hours of cooling time.
 The overall cooling time depends on the ambient temperature and your level of activity.
 If you are out exercising and you're in hot weather it's going to be on the lower end of the time scale but if you are inside air-conditioning, especially if you're just draping it across you at night, it's going to be on the upper end of the time scale.